Best Portable Chargers and Power Banks in 2026

 - Ignoring actual capacity - Advertised capacity doesn't account for efficiency losses; expect 60-70% of rated capacity in real-world use

-- Not checking port types - Ensure compatibility with your devices; USB-C PD is essential for modern phones and laptops
+- Not checking port types - USB-C PD is required for modern phones and laptops to charge at full speed

 FAQ